Becoming an RDN

 Our CPD program is at the graduate level and students who complete the program are awarded a master's degree in dietetics.
 However, students who already have an M.S. degree from WSU or another college or university can still apply.

-If your degree is in nutrition, you probably have all the appropriate prerequisite courses and will not need any additional coursework to apply to the CPD, but we will evaluate your transcript to make sure.
+If your degree is in nutrition, you probably have all the appropriate prerequisite courses and you will not need any additional coursework to apply to the CPD, but we will evaluate your transcript to make sure.

 If your degree is in another area, the number of program prerequisite courses you will need depends on your degree.
 Generally, those students who completed degrees in the sciences, in particular, the health sciences, have fewer prerequisite courses to take.